Parallel Painting

 5. How long will the project take?
 A proper refinishing job on a standard kitchen takes 5-7 days.
 If someone quotes 2-3 days, they’re cutting corners.

 6. Do you carry a CSLB license and insurance?
-In California, any project over $500 legally requires a licensed contractor.
+In California, larger home-improvement projects require a licensed contractor.
 Ask for the number and verify it at cslb.ca.gov.

 My Pricing Philosophy